Follow

 Method 1: Using the Windows Settings App

-2. Click the System button on the left side.
+2. Click System on the left.

 System button in Windows 11 Settings to check partition style